 During lunch the other day I was seeking marketing advice from a good friend and respected business leader.
 Full of wonderful and relevant ideas, she mentioned my writing style tended to be very direct.
-This Tulsa business leader said a couple of articles seemed to reach out and grab the reader in a more threatening tone.
-Because I greatly respect her opinion, I wanted to share some thoughts.
+This business leader said a couple of articles seemed to reach out and grab the reader in a more threatening tone.
+With her advice in mind, I want to share some thoughts.

-First, I apologize if my writing is too aggressive at times.
-Unfortunately, we work in a business climate today where overly aggressive behavior is rewarded.
-The “just get the job done” attitude is not the way to build long-term, viable organizations.
+First, I don’t apologize if my writing style is aggressive.
+We work in a business climate today where overly aggressive behavior is rewarded.
+The just-get-the-job-done-through-whatever-means-necessary attitude is not the way to build long-term, viable organizations.
 Short-term thinking and decision-making, along with greedy behavior, will eventually lead to an organization’s failure.

 Why So Direct?

 It is not my intention to offend people, just help them think about important people issues at work.
 Typically, leaders have no problem being excruciatingly direct with employees.
 My role is to be direct with business leaders while trying to avoid a harsh tone.
 Your job is difficult.
 I feel your pain.

 When I played tennis I found improvement was gained when playing against better tennis players.
 Good tennis players don’t go easy on you.
 They serve hard and aggressively attack the ball.
 Reading challenging people practice articles, whether on this blog or other sources, is a good way to bring reality, objectivity, sincerity and best practices into your organization’s people initiatives.
 However, I promise to not throw my racket at you or hit you in the head with a tennis ball – on purpose anyway.

 In my last corporate position the company was full of promise and the possibilities, both personally and professionally, were a dream come true.
 I have not met many business people who have had the opportunity to help start a company and be part of the team to see it grow into a multi-billion dollar enterprise with national recognition.
 It was a dream come true in many respects.